CASE STUDY

 CHALLENGES

-Managing the social media accounts of a Jewish summer camp presents a unique set of challenges.
-These stem from the intersection of cultural sensitivity, privacy concerns, logistical limitations, and platform-specific constraints.
+Managing the social media accounts of a Jewish summer camp presents a unique set of challenges, stemming from the intersection of cultural sensitivity, privacy concerns, logistical limitations, and platform-specific constraints.

 Since overnight summer camps primarily serve minors, strict compliance with privacy laws like COPPA (Children's Online Privacy Protection Act) is essential.
 We were very cautious about posting identifiable images or information about campers without explicit parental and camp consent.
 Even with permission, there's often an ethical responsibility to be selective about the type of content shared.
 This can severely limit the kind of organic, spontaneous content that typically performs well on social platforms.